By Rex Johnson

 The alternative to open-wire feed transmitters were coaxial feed transmitters.
 Two coax-feeder Redifon transmitters were installed at Himatangi pre-1970.

-From about 1973 two Collins and two Harris transmitters were installed which used coaxial feeders.
+From about 1973, two Collins and two Harris transmitters were installed, and these too had coaxial outputs.

 Arrangements were made to ensure the mix of open-wire and coaxial feeds did not limit the ability of transmitters to access the most appropriate aerials.